Information for the public

 (i) processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy.

-Although the data has been de-identified, we are treating this data as pseudonymised (i.e. personal data where identifies are hidden by assigning a new code or number to individuals) and providing all relevant safeguards in terms of data protection.
+Although any information that could identify individuals from the data we are using has been removed, pseudonymised (i.e. personal data where identifies are hidden by assigning a new code or number to individuals) and taking all necessary steps to protect it.
 When using personal data for health research without explicit consent, a consent declaration must be obtained, on the basis that “the public interest of the research significantly outweighs the public interest in requiring the explicit consent of the individual whose data is being processed”.
-A consent declaration was granted for this project by the Health Research Consent Declaration Committee.
+We have obtained this from the Health Research Consent Declaration Committee.

-Once data is received by our team from the HSE PCRS, it should not be possible for us to identify people whose data is included by any direct or indirect means.
-As we are processing the data for scientific research purposes, based on Section 61, subsection 2 of the Data Protection Act 2018, rights of data subject (i.e. people whose data is included) set out in Articles 15, 16, 18 and 21 of GDPR (which includes the rights to object and restrict processing) are restricted, as exercise of these rights would seriously impair the achievement of the scientific purposes of the research (generating national and regional trends for benchmarking locally and internationally).
-Therefore it is not possible to withdraw data from this study in light of these issues.
+Once we receive data from the HSE PCRS, it should not be possible for us to identify people whose data is included by any direct or indirect means.
+However, because we are processing the data for scientific research purposes, some rights of people whose data is included are restricted.
+In particular, based on Section 61, subsection 2 of the Data Protection Act 2018, rights of data subject (i.e. people whose data is included) set out in Articles 15, 16, 18 and 21 of GDPR (which includes the rights to object and restrict processing) are restricted.
+This is because exercising these rights would seriously impair the achievement of the scientific purposes of the research.
+Therefore it is not possible to withdraw data from this study.

 Data processing